Why do we have your personal information?

 There are certain reasons we have to keep hold of your information.

 We keep information while you're our customer or after you've left us, but only as long as we need it.
 How long we keep it depends very much on the type of information and purpose.
 For example, we might need to sort out disagreements, stop fraud and abuse, prove that you had an account with us or follow our legal obligations.
 Or if the police needs it as evidence.
 We may also keep information about how you use our products or services.

 Want to check and update your information?

 It's your information.
 Just ask if you want a copy.

 Go to o2.co.uk and sign in to My O2'(link to: https://accounts.o2.co.uk/signin) to look at your personal information.
 You can change how we get in touch with you – and your account details – whenever you like.

-If you don't want us or our partner companies to send you relevant offers or marketing information, you can opt out anytime in My O2, by clicking on the My Choices link in the My Mobile section.
+If you don't want us or our partner companies to send you relevant offers or marketing information, you can opt out anytime via your PC in My O2, by clicking on the My Choices link in the My Mobile section.
 These changes can only be made using your PC - you won't be able to see this option if you are accessing My O2 via the app or the mobile website on your phone.

 Network location uses our network to find your phone so we can connect your call.
 If you don't want us to share your network location for some or all of your services, call us on 1300.
 It's free from your O2 mobile.

 GPS location is different network location.
 We don't control it, so there's no need to call 1300.
 GPS is based on satellites and is set up on the mobile phone itself.
 Look at your phone's settings to configure it.